 Asynchronous courses provide you with the flexibility needed to balance academics along with your personal and professional responsibilities.
 That means you can access courses on your time and are not required to be in front of your computer on a certain day and time.

-Degrees Designed for the Real World
+for the Real World

 If you are a working professional, a parent, a military veteran, a first-time college student, a transfer student, a graduate student or living in a remote area – CU Online could be the perfect choice for you.

 Students earning their degree with CU Online are engaged by our curriculum and connected to their fellow students and instructors.
 Our online students come from diverse backgrounds but have a common goal: earning a quality degree that can propel their future.
 CU Online provides a variety of tools to make online learning fun, collaborative, and available to everyone.
-Hear from our online students in this video.

 Accreditation and Authorization